powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ## zfs-auto-snapshot

-For more structured snapshots one great option is to use [zfs-auto-snapshot](https://github.com/zfsonlinux/zfs-auto-snapshot), which is available in Ubuntu 18.04 LTS and later releases. zfs-auto-snapshot works with zfs-linux and zfs-fuse to create periodic ZFS snapshots at the following intervals:
+Snapshots are cheap, worth having, and [zfs-auto-snapshot](https://github.com/zfsonlinux/zfs-auto-snapshot). makes setting consistent snapshots easily. zfs-auto-snapshot is available in Ubuntu 18.04 LTS and later releases and works with zfs-linux and zfs-fuse to create periodic ZFS snapshots at the following intervals:

 * every 15mins and keeps 4
 * hourly and keeps 24